-- Any new intervention should comply to the highest standard of accessibility and inclusion requirements - Implement inclusive and accessible wayfinding focussed on movement between arrival points and places of interest, including from Colchester and Colchester Town rail station to major city centre destinations - 2.
-High Street Improved as a multi-functional, low-traffic public space which balances the needs of all users, rather than prohibiting vehicular traffic entirely for more detail refer to Design Frameworks in section 3 - 3.
-Improved connection to Colchester mainline station along North Station Road Improved pedestrian environment including wider footpaths, cycling infrastructure, signage, etc. - 4.
+- Any new intervention should comply to the highest standard of accessibility and inclusion requirements - Implement inclusive and accessible wayfinding focussed on movement between arrival points and places of interest, including from Colchester and Colchester Town rail station to major city centre destinations. - Specific considerations for those with dementia should be given when designing public realm interventions, and engagement with Dementia Groups should be pursued wherever possible. - 2.
+High Street Improved as a multi-functional, low-traffic public space which balances the needs of all users, rather than prohibiting vehicular traffic entirely - for more detail refer to Design Frameworks in section 3 - 3.
+Improved connection to Colchester mainline station along North Station Road - Improved pedestrian environment including wider footpaths, oyoling infrastructure, signage, etc. - 4.
 Connectivity, active travel improvements and public realm upgrade of the three city gateways in order to mark arrival and orient visitors towards the shopping core and key attractions - 5.
-New pedestrian crossings at Southway to improve connectivity with surrounding neighbourhoods - 6.
+New pedestrian crossings at Southway long term aspiration to improve connectivity with surrounding neighbourhoods.
+To be delivered incrementally as opportunities arise. - 6.
 Improved public realm and pedestrian crossing at Queen Street junction with Culver Street East - 7.
 Improve Head Street / St John's Street / Crouch Street junction